Working in the UK after study

 - You can stay in the UK to work, or look for work, or be self-employed, for up to two years (undergraduate or Masters degree) or three years if you have completed a PhD, with no restriction on the type of work you can do.

 - You will be expected to undertake your studies in the UK.
-However, if you have been distance learning from overseas for the whole course you will still be eligible providing you enter the UK before 27 September 2021 (updated from the previous date of 6 April 2021).
+However, if you have been distance learning from overseas for the whole course you will still be eligible providing you enter the UK before 30 June 2022.

-- If you start a one-year Master's course in January 2021 by distance learning from overeseas, you must return to the UK before 27 September 2021.
+- If you start a one-year Master's course in January 2021 by distance learning from overseas, you must return to the UK before 30 June 2022 or before your current visa expires, whichever is sooner.

 - If you started a course in 2020/21 and came to the UK but then left the UK and switched to distance learning, you need to return to the UK and apply for your visa on or before the end date of your visa.